weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 #### Parameters

-- `ENABLE_MODULES` – the modules to enable.
+- `ENABLE_MODULES` (Required): The modules to enable.
 Include `text2vec-cohere` to enable the module.
-- `DEFAULT_VECTORIZER_MODULE` – the default vectorizer module. ; you can set this to `text2vec-cohere` to make it the default for each class.
+- `DEFAULT_VECTORIZER_MODULE` (Optional): The default vectorizer module.
+You can set this to `text2vec-cohere` to make it the default for all classes.
-- `COHERE_APIKEY` – your Cohere API key.
-Optional; you can also provide the key at query time.
+- `COHERE_APIKEY` (Optional): Your Cohere API key.
+You can also provide the key at query time.

 #### Example